Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

 \subsection{Model-Based}

-With model-based metrics, we capture the semantic meaning and potentially other attributes of a sentence through the use of neural models like BERT \citep{DevlinCLT19a}.
+With model-based metrics, we capture the semantic meaning and potentially other attributes of a sentence using neural models such as BERT \citep{DevlinCLT19a}.
 Thus, model-based metrics provide a more flexible measurement of textual characteristics.
-This relatively novel category of metrics generally outperforms many well-established overlap metrics like BLEU \citep{PapineniRWZ02, BabakovDLP22a}.
-Considering LMs' increasing capabilities, model-based metrics are employed 28 out of 136 times in the papers from our reading list, but most studies still include model-free metrics as a widely accepted rule-based measurement as indicated in \Cref{tab:table-metrics}. \citet{JiLFY23} point out that neural models are prone to produce errors in predicting textual similarity or other attributes.
-Thus, relying on model-based metrics alone can propagate errors that adversely affect the models' accuracy.
+This relatively novel category of metrics generally outperforms many well-established overlap metrics (e.g., BLEU \citep{PapineniRWZ02, BabakovDLP22a}).
+Considering LMs' increasing capabilities, model-based metrics are employed 28 times in the papers from our list, but most studies still include model-free metrics as a widely accepted rule-based measurement, as indicated in \Cref{tab:table-metrics}.
+We differentiate between fully end-to-end \textit{trained metrics} that rely on handcrafted features and/or learned embeddings (e.g., BLEURT \citep{SellamDP20}, BARTScore \citep{YuanNL21c}) and \textit{hybrid metrics} that combine trained elements (e.g., contextual embeddings) with computational logic (e.g., BERTScore \citep{ZhangKWW20a}).
+Model-based metrics (\textit{trained} or \textit{hybrid}) take advantage of available rating data for their training and should be more robust to distribution drifts than model-free metrics \citep{SellamDP20}. \citet{JiLFY23} point out that neural models are prone to producing errors in predicting textual similarity or other attributes.
+Thus, relying solely on model-based metrics can propagate errors that degrade the models' accuracy.
 Moreover, model-based metrics are inherently prone to insensitivities, biases, and loopholes \citep{HeZWK23a}.
 For example, BERTScore \citep{ZhangKWW20a} is confused by truncation errors in summarization.
-We differentiate between fully end-to-end \textit{trained metrics} that rely on handcrafted features and/or learned embeddings (e.g., BLEURT \citep{SellamDP20}, BARTScore \citep{YuanNL21c}) and \textit{hybrid metrics} that combine trained elements (e.g., contextual embeddings) with computational logic (e.g., BERTScore \citep{ZhangKWW20a}).
-Model-based metrics (\textit{trained} or \textit{hybrid}) take advantage of available rating data for their training and should be more robust to distribution drifts than model-free metrics \citep{SellamDP20}.